 4. Rajah Pravartani Vati - It helps in balancing hormones, improves ovulation, and regulates the menstrual cycle.
 The herbs present in the medicine have been traditionally used to reduce the symptoms associated with PCOS.

 5. Aarogyavardhini Bati - It treats various health issues, such as PCOS, obesity, digestive disorders, urinary tract infections, and various skin conditions.
 It is a combination of different herbs and minerals that help to regulate hormones and improve overall health.

 6. Chaturbeeja Choorna - An Ayurvedic herbal powder that helps to balance female hormones.
 It is prepared with a combination of herbs that helps to reduce androgens, improve ovarian function, and regulate hormones.
 It also reduces acne, excessive hair growth, and other symptoms related to PCOS.

 7. Varunadi Kashaya - It is an Ayurvedic herbal decoction that helps to balance hormones and reduces the symptoms of PCOS, and the risk of infertility.

 PCOS has become a common issue.
 According to a survey, 1 in 10 women before menopause struggle with it.
 Ayurveda is a natural approach, which makes it a safe and effective way to treat PCOS.
 However, it is important to consult with an experienced Ayurvedic practitioner to ensure that the treatment plan is tailored to your individual needs and that any potential interactions with other medications or health conditions are considered.
-Healthybazar has some of the most experienced ayurvedic doctors online consultations who will assess your current health and develop a treatment plan that melds Ayurvedic treatment with other options to meet your needs.
+Healthybazar has some of the most experienced ayurvedic doctors online consultations, connect with PCOS and Neuromuscular disorder specialist Dr Durgesh Nandini BAMS, MS (Ayurvedacharya).
+She will assess your current health and develop a treatment plan that melds Ayurvedic treatment with other options to meet your needs.